**NEW FREE eBook*** Cat Behavior Problems & How to Solve Them

 Too many cats in the small area can also trigger litter-box problems.
 Additionally, tension or stress are also big contributors to litter-box issues in the cat.
 Sometimes, change of house location can make cat threatened.
 Even moving new sofa or furniture can make a cat stop using the litter box.

 Although these are some of the common triggers, but you should consider consulting a certified cat-behavior expert to find the actual reason if the situation seems unsolvable.
-However, you can try some of the methods you learn about how to stop cat spraying before taking your cat to the professional vet.
+However, you can try some of the methods from Cat Spraying No More program you learn about how to stop cat spraying before taking your cat to the professional vet.

 Good Litter-Box Management: